Partially Paralyzed Man Awarded $9.1 Million Jury Verdict in Lawsuit Against Negligent Anesthesiologist

 With the help of a skilled medical malpractice attorney, victims of a doctor’s negligence and their families can be compensated fairly for all of the damages and losses they have suffered by no fault of their own.

 How to Contact an Experienced Medical Malpractice Attorney

 If you or someone close to you has been the victim of medical malpractice, attempting to get a fair settlement from doctors and hospitals can be extremely difficult.
 Many of the costs associated with malpractice do not arise until long after the incident, and plaintiffs may not even know to request compensation for damages they cannot foresee.
-The qualified Maryland and DC medical malpractice attorneys at Wais, Vogelstein, Forman & Offutt can help guide you through your malpractice claim, and with years of experience and successful results under our belt, you can be comfortable that we aren’t missing anything that could affect your recovery.
+The qualified Maryland and DC medical malpractice attorneys at Wais, Vogelstein, Forman, Koch & Norman can help guide you through your malpractice claim, and with over 200over 200 years of combined experience and successful results under our belt, you can be comfortable that we aren’t missing anything that could affect your recovery.
 Don’t let medical malpractice ruin the lives of you and your loved ones.
-Contact the Maryland malpractice attorneys at Wais, Vogelstein, Forman & Offutt to discuss your case.
+Contact the Maryland malpractice attorneys at Wais, Vogelstein, Forman, Koch & Norman to discuss your case.
 We represent victims of medical malpractice and negligence nationwide.
 Call us today at (410) 567-0800 or contact us online for a free consultation.